Echocardiographic evaluation of left ventricular diastolic function

 - Weill Cornell Medical College

 Left ventricular (LV) diastolic function can be characterized by invasive and noninvasive methods.
 Invasive measures of diastolic function include the peak instantaneous rate of LV pressure decline (-dP/dt), the time constant of LV relaxation (tau), and the stiffness modulus.
 Although echocardiography does not directly measure these parameters, echocardiography is the most practical routine clinical approach for evaluating LV diastolic function given clinical and experimental evidence supporting its use as well as its safety, versatility, and portability.
-(See "Pathophysiology of diastolic heart failure".)
+(See "Pathophysiology of heart failure with preserved ejection fraction".)

 Diastole is conventionally divided into the following phases: isovolumetric relaxation (both aortic and mitral valves are closed and LV pressure is declining), early LV filling with opening of the mitral valve, a mid-diastolic phase (often noted in patients with bradycardia), and late or atrial filling with left atrial (LA) contraction.
 In normal hearts, predominant LV filling occurs in early diastole.
 With impaired LV relaxation, LV filling shifts to late diastole and becomes dependent on LA systolic function.
 This accounts for the significant clinical deterioration that is seen in patients with diastolic dysfunction (such as hypertrophic cardiomyopathy) in the presence of atrial fibrillation.

 Diastolic dysfunction by echocardiography is one of the criteria for the diagnosis of heart failure with preserved ejection fraction (HFpEF) .
 This topic summarizes available echocardiographic methods for assessment of LV diastolic function.
 Recommendations in this topic are generally in agreement with the American Society of Echocardiography recommendations for the evaluation of LV diastolic function by echocardiography .